matiduda/scope-tags/README.md

 - [ ] Testing approach - how each functionality should be tested?
     - Is creating a separate test git repository for each test a good idea? (too much hustle)
+- [ ] What actions can be performed on files?
+    - Adding
 ### Architecture diagram

 ![Alt text](img/architecture.png)